TrevorPilley/phone-number-parser/README.md

 - .NET 9.0
 - .NET Standard 2.1 - _supports .NET Core 3.0 or newer and .NET 5.0 or newer_
-- .NET Standard 2.0 - _supports .NET Framework 4.6.2 or newer, however projects will need to be built with a minimum C# language version of 9.0 due to use of init only properties_
+- .NET Standard 2.0 - _supports .NET Framework 4.6.2 or newer, however consuming projects will need to be built with a minimum C# language version of 9.0 due to use of init only properties witihn the phone number parser library_

 The latest version of .NET will be used (excluding public betas), other versions of .NET and .NET Framework will retain support via the .NET Standard builds.